The Hush Sound

-In 2005, the band released their first studio album, So Sudden, independently, which was later rereleased through Decaydance Records and Fueled by Ramen.
+In 2005, the band released their first studio album, So Sudden, independently, which was rereleased through Decaydance Records and Fueled by Ramen.
 Their second studio album, Like Vines, was released in 2006 under the independent record label, Fueled by Ramen.
 Their third album, Goodbye Blues, was recorded in October and November 2007 in Los Angeles and was released March 18, 2008.

 The Hush Sound was on hiatus from 2008 to 2012.
 They played shows together sporadically during this period, but have recently stated that they are back together and recording new music.
 In Spring 2013, they released a new EP, "Forty Five" and announced a forthcoming full-length record.

 History

 2004–05: Formation and So Sudden

 The Hush Sound was founded by Greta Salpeter and Bob Morris.
 The two met when Greta was in 7th grade and Bob was in 10th.
 Bob had always been a player and performer of rock music, whereas Greta was a classical pianist.
 The band formed in late 2004/early 2005, while writing songs they felt worthy of publication.
 During their early years in the Chicago community of Pilsen, they would hold practice in Throop Park and play live for the Razas.
 In their early work, the band dealt mostly with acoustic music.
 Once the band decided that a piano and guitar were not enough for the sound it wished to achieve, the band members started searching for a drummer and a bass player willing to join their band.
 They soon recruited bassist Chris Faller and drummer Darren Wilson who had played in a previous band together, "Until Sundown."

 By the end of March 2005, The Hush Sound took its music to producer Brian Zieske who helped them realize their vision for their debut full-length album.
 The album was tracked at Gallery of Carpet Recording in Villa Park, Illinois.
 They named the album So Sudden; a reflection on how quickly things were moving for the band.
 They released their first album with no label support at the time, but nevertheless sold 300 CDs in two nights.

 Five months later, the band began performing live.
 Shortly thereafter, the group gained the attention of Fall Out Boy’s Pete Wentz.
 On the day they were streaming So Sudden on purevolume, Ryan Ross formerly of Panic! at the Disco discovered their page and passed it along to Pete Wentz.
 Wentz, liking what he heard, sent The Hush Sound an email, stating that he was interested in signing them to his Decaydance Records label.

 The Hush Sound was soon signed to Decaydance Records (now known as DCD2 records).
 So Sudden was re-released under that label, and the band immersed itself in writing for its second album.